-If you’re like most people, you probably do your best to keep your teeth and gums healthy by brushing, flossing, and visiting the dentist.
+If you’re like most people, you probably do your best to maintain healthy teeth and gums by brushing, flossing, and visiting the dentist.
 But did you know that what you eat and drink every day can affect your dental health as well?
-Learn the foods and drinks that take the greatest toll on your teeth, as well as steps that can minimize the damage.
+Learn the foods and drinks that may cause the greatest teeth problems, as well as the dental care tips that can minimize the damage.

 1. Cling-On Foods

 Sugar-laden foods that cling to your teeth can wreak havoc because they lead to tooth decay.
 Try to avoid sticky, sweet, and chewy foods, such as candy, cakes, and muffins.
 Whenever possible, choose fresh, naturally sweet foods instead.
 If you need candy to satisfy your sweet tooth, a piece of sugarless gum or candy is a healthier option.